realprocrastinator/dimy-project/final-pre/AssignmentReport.md

 ## Overview

-This the front-end implementation of the DIMY COVID contact tracing system.
-The back-end is provided and hosted on AWS, the URL is included in the `default_conf.json` after running the program.
+This is the front-end implementation of the DIMY COVID contact tracing system.
+The back-end is provided and hosted on AWS, and the URL is included in the `default_conf.json` after running the program.
 The implementation is purely written in Python 3 and has been tested in both Linux, macOS, and Windows environments with the python version >= 3.7.
-The start the program with default parameters and configuration please go into the root source tree directory which contains `Dimy.py` and run `[python|python3] ./Dimy.py`.
-To make modifications to the configurations please refer to `README.md`.
+To start the program with default parameters and configuration,  please go into the root source tree directory which contains `Dimy.py` and run `[python|python3] ./Dimy.py`.
+To make modifications to the configurations, please refer to `README.md`.

 ## Implementation Features

 ### **Task Managers**

-- According to the protocol, we have several tasks that need to be scheduled periodically, such as the EphID generating and secret sharing task, DBF management task, etc. Those tasks are implemented as background threads which will be triggered when the timer fires.
-In general, we for each task have a specific manager to manage it.
+- According to the protocol, we have several tasks that need to be scheduled periodically, such as the EphID generating and secret sharing task, DBF management, etc. Those tasks are implemented as background threads which will be triggered when the timer fires.
+In general, for each task we have a specific manager to manage it.

   - ID manager is responsible for generating the EphID using ECC every one minute and then uses the Shamir algorithm to generate 6 parts for the secret and broadcast them every 10 seconds.
   - Bloom Filter Manager is responsible for managing the DBF pool which has one DBF initially and continuously add a new DBF into the pool until the pool contains 6 DBFs.
-Besides, it will also update the DBFs pool by deleting or adding DBF and combine the pool into a QBF ot CBF.
+Besides, it will also update the DBFs pool by deleting or adding DBF and combine the pool into a QBF or CBF.
   - Background Task Manager is responsible for scheduling the background tasks that we listed above.
 Basically, it manages all the daemon threads and register a specific timer for each of them and then launch each thread.

 ### **Communication methods: Broadcasting and Receiving**

 - The implementation of broadcasting and receiving uses POSIX sockets.
 For each client application, one socket is used for broadcasting and the other one is used for receiving the broadcasting messages from other clients.
 - The receiving method is implemented as a blocking daemon thread which checks the receiving buffer periodically.
 And the broadcasting method runs on another daemon thread, which broadcasts secret shares every 10 seconds.

 ###  Message Format